cognisant/Docs.DevelopmentProcess/README.md

 Priorities are also essential to keep in mind during **backlog refinement** meetings.

-It is more important for the team to specify and estimate stories relating to the business' urgent priorities, instead of reviewing more general feature requests.
+It is more important for the team to specify and estimate stories relating to the business' urgent priorities than reviewing more general feature requests.

 ### Research